dintifla/simple-timekeeping/README.md

 This application is used to measure times of a race, where start and finish is not at the same location.
 Best is if the race has interval starts.
 E.g. a cycling hill climb.

+## Build

+1. run `npm i` to install dependencies
+2. run `npm run build` to build and bundle the scripts
+3. find the bundles in `./dist`

+## Test

+Use `npm run test` or `npm run test:watch` to run the tests.
+Code coverage reports are directed to `./coverage`.

 ## How to use

 ### Register participants

+The resulting scripts are located in `./dist`-directory.

 1. Start `startList.html` to register participants by name
 2. Click "New" to start a new list.
 Any previous list will be exported as backup